Wedgewood stops 24, Avalanche hold off Kings in Game 1 of Western 1st Round | NHL.com

 Game 2 is at Ball Arena on Tuesday (10 p.m.
 ET; FDSNSC, ESPN, ALT, SN360, TVAS).

-Artturi Lehkonen and Logan O'Connor scored, and Nathan MacKinnon had an assist for the Avalanche, the Presidents’ Trophy winner and top seed in the West.
+Artturi Lehkonen and Logan O'Connor scored, and Nathan MacKinnon had an assist for the Avalanche, who won the Presidents’ Trophy and are top seed in the West.

 “I'm really happy with the way we played,” Colorado coach Jared Bednar said.
 “I think that's the kind of game you can expect playing the Kings.
 It's a tight-checking team.
 What’d they play, 50-something one-goal games and low-scoring games?
 I'm comfortable with that.
 I think our team's comfortable with that.